davul-cu/HyperSpace-/README.md

 ```
 aios-cli hive whoami
 ```
-# You will see the your public and private key
+- You will see the your public and private key

-## Tier Selection
+## Now, Tier Selection
 ```
 aios-cli hive select-tier 5
 ```